Skip to content

 [Interpolated]

-public Position Position = default;
+Position Position = default;

 [Interpolated]

-public Rotation Rotation = default;
+Rotation Rotation = default;

-public OrbitParams OrbitParams;
+OrbitParams OrbitParams;

 }

-2. Define Interpolation Functions
+2. Define interpolation functions

 public static class MyInterpolators